Dr Ian Cowell

-My research interests fall into the areas of vertebrate gene regulation, nuclear organization and function and DNA repair.
+My research interests fall into the areas of vertebrate gene regulation, nuclear organization and function and DNA repair in particular relating to DNA topoisomerase II.
 This is currently focussed on the following themes:

 -Events leading to chromosomal translocation in leukaemia.

--Can standard cancer therapies by modified to avoid serious long-term side effects?
+-Can standard cancer therapies by modified to avoid serious short and long-term side effects?

 -Targeting DNA-repair proteins as a means on improving the efficacy of anti-cancer treatments